ARGOeu/argo-streaming/README.md

 `--ams.batch`         : num of messages to be retrieved per request to AMS service

 `--ams.interval`      : interval (in ms) between AMS service requests

+`--ams.proxy`         : optional http proxy url to be used for AMS requests

+`--ams.verify`        : optional turn on/off ssl verify

 ### Stream Status